Natural Remedies for Easing Menopause Symptoms: What Works?

 Red Clover

-Another remedy frequently utilized for relieving symptoms is red clover.
+Another remedy frequently used for relieving symptoms is red clover.
 Like soy isoflavones, red clover contains phytoestrogen compounds structurally resembling estrogen produced by the ovaries.
 These phytoestrogens may bind to estrogen receptors in the body and produce estrogenic effects.
 While research on the effectiveness of red clover in reducing flashes and other menopausal symptoms has been inconclusive, some women have reported feeling relief.

 Evening Primrose Oil